MicrosoftDocs/learn/learn-pr/mec/navigate-microsoft-learn-for-educators-school-leaders/includes/3-create-a-collection.md

-## Create and share collections of content

-If you find a module or learning path interesting but don’t want to start it at the moment, you can create a collection to save it to.
-You have a default collection called “favorites”, and you can also create new collections as you need.
-You can also share your collections with your peers to learn together, or even your students to help them learn on their own.
-All your collections can be found in your profile under the 'collections' tab.
+If you find a module or learning path interesting but don’t want to start it at the moment, you can create a *collection* where you can save it.
+You have a default collection called “favorites” but you can also create new collections as you need.
+You can give these collections titles and descriptions as well as share them with others.
+You can share your collections with your peers to learn together, or even your students to help them learn on their own.
+All your collections can be found in your profile in the "Collections" section.

 [Image]